Alice2O3/Bison_Hamster/README.md

 GNU has Bison for LR grammars, and we have Bison Hamster for LL(1) grammars!

-This hamster will help you analyze LL(1) grammars and parse Simple C Program into AST trees!
+This hamster has more intelligence on LL(1) than GPT-4 and will help you analyze LL(1) grammars and parse Simple C Program into AST trees!
 (I want to give her a full life~)

 **Image Source**: Avatar of anime artist
 Bison倉鼠 (Pixiv: [https://www.pixiv.net/users/333556](https://www.pixiv.net/users/333556), support her if possible~)